 Fall color – What trees offer what color & Why?

-According to the US National Aboretum (click here to learn more) the color and it’s intensity has little to do with cool or warm weather… it has everything to do with the replacement of chlorophyll.
+According to the US National Arboretum the color and it’s intensity has little to do with cool or warm weather but it has everything to do with the replacement of chlorophyll.
 So when the days are shorter and the nights are longer the plants can’t replace the lost chlorophyll as rapidly, and the pigments stored in the tree and leaf for growth and winter begin to take over inside the leaf.

-Now, the weather does impact the Color Tour Season, but in a different way than people think.
+The weather does impact the color tour season, but in a different way than people think.
 When we are granted a warm fall with little precipitation, the leaves will stay on the trees longer.
 But when the autumn storms and winds shift, often it can make the color tour season shorter by the wind and heavy rains actually pulling them off.

-Typically in the Greater Cadillac area we start to see a few spots of color late September, with peaks falling week 2 or 3 of October, and depending on weather can span to the end of October and into November.
-So, watch the weather forecast for storms more than and our Facebook, blog, and website for weekly, if not daily updates. www.facebook.com/visitgreatercadillac www.cadillacmichigan.comwww.explorecadillac.org
+Typically in the Greater Cadillac area we start to see a few spots of color in mid to late September, with peak color blooming around the second and third weeks of October.
+Depending on the weather it can last into the end of October and even the beginning of November.
+So, watch the weather forecast for updates as well as our Facebook page and website for timely updates!

 Green to Red or Orange or Yellow – why?

-All leaves start out the summer green.
-This is because of the presence of a group of green pigments known as chlorophyll (from science class remember?).
+The leaves start the summer season out as green and this is because of the presence of a group of green pigments known as chlorophyll.
 When these green pigments are abundant in the leaf’s cells during the growing season, they mask out the color of any other pigments that may be present in the leaf.

 But when autumn comes the weather and daylight changes, and it destructs the chlorophyll replacement process.
 This takeover of green pigments allows other masked colors to be exposed.